Draconizations/LnzLive/GUIDE.md

 For applying size properties, you have three options: true, set, and sum.
 True size determines what size difference is needed for a base ballz to match the effective visual size, or just sets that value for add ballz.
 Set applies the same value to base ballz and add ballz regardless.
 Sum can be used to increase or decrease sizes of ballz.
 The default is true size.
 Note that resizing ballz can also be done visually by holding SHIFT + ALT + left-click and dragging a ball inward (decrease) or outward (increase), which can be faster than click through sums via `Preset Mode`.

+Check/Uncheck properties to apply those to ballz.

+Previews: Now shows a visual preview of properties before applying.

+Multi-select and box select: Apply presets to multiple balls via CTRL+left-click, box-select or a ball range list.

+LNZ Input: Paste raw `[Paintballz]` LNZ text into the preset to apply it to target balls.

+Transformations: Rotate or rescale paintballz presets before applying.

+Recolor paintballz using the table or recolor options that populate all seen color + texture pairs.

 #### Line Mode

 In `Line Mode`, you can click a series of start and end ballz to connect linez with the properties specified.

+Reordering: Reorder existing lines by selecting the same pair in reverse.

+Settings: More granular control over fuzz, color, and thickness when applying lines.

+Check/uncheck to apply/not apply properties to existing linez.

 ### Render

 Here, you will find toggles for what elements should be drawn in the pet view.
 Transparency on color index `253` (typically, magenta in default game palette) can be toggled on or off.
 Special ballz refers to transient ballz like tears in Babyz that do not usually render but aren't explicitly omitted in `[Omissions]`.

+Hide Ballz: Right-click a ball and select Hide Ballz to visually remove it from the viewport with no LNZ changes (not omission, not deletion, this is temporary!).

+Unhide Ballz: Use the button under the Render menu to restore all hidden balls.

 ### Export